SimonVerhoeven/archunit-demo/README.md

 ArchUnit also allows us to import [PlantUML](https://plantuml.com/component-diagram) diagrams and derive our rules from it to validate our imported `JavaClasses`.

-One has to use component diagrams, where the classes are associated to components through stereotypes.
+One has to use component diagrams, where the classes are associated with components through stereotypes.

 <img src="src/test/resources/diagram.svg" alt="The UML diagram used for validation">